mkuthan/garmin-workouts/README.md

 ### Export Workouts

-Export all workouts from Garmin Connect into local directory:
+Export all workouts from Garmin Connect into local directory.
+This is the easiest way to synchronize all workouts with Garmin device:

 ```shell script
 $ ./garmintools/workoutcli.py -u [GARMIN_USERNAME] -p [GARMIN_PASSWORD] export /mnt/GARMIN/NewFiles